avelx/scalaMacros/README.md

 *** Ideas
 * - evaluate if a method exists in the given instance name
 * - SQL queries / check correctness of the mapping etc

+How to: print/show messages at CT instead of using _println_